 Be unemployed and did not qualify for unemployment compensation or trade readjustment assistance under TAA and be enrolled in a program of training services under WIOA Sec.
 134(c)(3).
 (20 CFR § 680.950)

-Training Delay (20 CFR § 680.960)
+Training Delay

 Needs related payments may be provided if the participant has been accepted in a training program that will begin within 30 calendar days.
 The Governor may authorize local areas to extend the 30-day period to address appropriate circumstances.
 (20 CFR § 680.960)

 If local areas choose to do so, the availability of such extension and circumstance must be noted in policy.
-Documentation for the extension must be noted in Management Information System (MIS) comments/case notes, and be kept in the participant’s case electronic file./scanned document).
-Reference MIS Data and Performance Desk Reference Guide at
+Documentation for the extension must be noted in Management Information System (MIS) case notes, and be kept in the participant’s electronic file.

-http://detr.state.nv.us/worforce_investment_pages/workforceinvestment.htm for proper use of the HOLD tab as part of the training delay.

-Determining Level of Needs-Related Payments (20 CFR § 680.970)
+Determining Level of Needs-Related Payments

-The payment level for adults must be established by the Local WDB.
-For statewide projects, the payment level for adults must be established by the State Governors Workforce Development Board (GWDB).
+The payment level for adults must be established by the LWDB.
+For statewide projects, the payment level for adults must be established by the Governors Workforce Development Board (GWDB).

 For dislocated workers, payments must not exceed the greater of either of the following levels: